 Two things stand out in this photo.
 Tram terminus, 50mph speed limit.
 Not bad eh?

-I like pics like this because they’re a nice rejoinder to George Will-esque arguments that trains are just there to brainwash you into not driving, like a true individual.
-Nope.
-The two can, and should, exist side by side.
+Pictures like this are a nice rejoinder to George Will-esque arguments that trains are just there to brainwash you into not driving.
+No, the two can – and should – exist side by side.

 As you get closer in, the tracks switch from LRT-style separated running to mixed traffic, and low-density single-family gives way to your basic “Goldilocks urbanism” with a mixture of detached houses and apartment blocks, walkable commercial streets and parkable strip centers.

 And while the highway system doesn’t really come close to Florida-Texas-Californian levels of buildout, it is pretty new.
 15 years ago Melbourne was following the eastern European model, where radial freeways all slow out into surface streets.
 But with CityLink they brought motorways into the core and created a proper crosstown expressway network.
-Check the 1960’s World’s Fair architecture on that “sound tube”, which supposedly reduces traffic noise for the benefit of some nearby housing projects.
-I’m not sure I buy the stated rationale, but then, I think it’s worth it to make freeways look cool for the sake of it.
-Like this column detailing on Moses’s BQE – straight outta Popular Mechanics – or this incredibly cool sign arch on Seattle’s Alaskan Way Viaduct.
+Check out the 1960’s World’s Fair architecture on that “sound tube”, which supposedly reduces traffic noise for the benefit of some nearby housing projects.
+I’m not sure I buy the stated rationale, but there’s nothing wrong with adding futuristic detailing to freeways for it’s own sake.
+Like this column detailing on Moses’s BQE, or this sign arch on Seattle’s Alaskan Way Viaduct.